akobirrustamov/akobirrustamov/README.md

 - 🧠 Passionate about **AI programming**, including ML integration and automation
 - 🔌 Experienced with **API integrations** — especially in **trading & financial markets**
 - ⚛️ Frontend development using **JavaScript**, **React.js**, and **Redux-Saga**
-- 📈 Focused on building real-world systems: bots, dashboards, admin panels, and more
+- 📈 Focused on building real-world systems: bots, dashboards, admin panels, and more.
 _____

 ### 🧰 Tech Stack